thostaunton/Income-validator/README.md

-A Java Spring project that uses a spring annotation to validate a citizen's income
+A Java project that uses a Spring annotation to validate a citizen's income